Matissoss/pasm/docs/syntax-apx.md

 This file describes how to use `Intel APX` in `pasm` assembler.

+> [!WARNING]
+> Intel APX support is untested and probably will contain bugs.
+Use with caution and don't rely on it for serious projects.
+> Maybe someday I'll try to actually test it.
+> - matissoss

 ## mnemonics

 Legacy mnemonics that were extended with `EVEX` (like `ADD`) are prefixed `A`.